 CONTROL NUMBER: Each assignment is given a four-digit identifying number.
-The first

-CONTROL NUMBER BLANK.
-BE SURE THAT YOU HAVE THE CORRECT CONTROL NUMBER GIVEN TO YOU BY

-YOUR FIELD SUPERVISOR.
+The first mode of the assignment.
+A 1 indicates an assignment during which private boat intercepts are preferred, while a 2 indicates that charter boat intercepts are desired.
+NEVER LEAVE THE CONTROL NUMBER BLANK.
+BE SURE THAT YOU HAVE THE CORRECT CONTROL NUMBER GIVEN TO YOU BY YOUR FIELD SUPERVISOR.

+Wednesday, Thursday or Friday.
+The second digit indicates the in the site register.

-SITE NAME &
+SITE NAME & SITE #1 CODE:

-SITE #1 CODE: Enter the site name and four-digit number of the first site visited.

-The site number should be listed on the interviewer's assignment schedule as one of the sites within the assigned cluster, as well as in the site register.
+Enter the site name and four-digit number of the first site visited.
+The site number should be listed on the interviewer's assignment schedule as one of the sites within the assigned cluster, as well as where interviews are being conducted.

-COUNTY CODE #1: Enter the three-digit county number assigned to the site visited where interviews are being conducted.
 The county code should be listed on the interviewer's assignment schedule, as well as in the site register.

+COUNTY CODE #1: Enter the three-digit county number assigned to the site visited the telephone number for the site.